rtalexk/asg_ensure_ammount_services/README.md

 ## Auto Scaling Group

 With all the resources created and configured now we can create the Auto Scaling Group to link the Launch Template with the Load Balancer.
-So, anytime an instance is terminated, the ASG will launch a new instance using the tamplate as reference and will register that new instance with the Load Balancer.
+So, anytime an instance is unhealthy, the ASG will launch a new instance using the tamplate as reference and will register that new instance with the Load Balancer.

 ```bash
 (bash) $ aws autoscaling create-auto-scaling-group --auto-scaling-group-name asg-autoscaling \